boyerst/vampires-mongoose/README.md

 ## Setup

 1. If it's not already your database server should be running.
 If you haven't restarted your computer since installing mongodb during the lesson, it probably still is.
+You can check with the command:

+    ```bash
-You can check with the command `ps aux | grep -v grep | grep mongod`.
+    ps aux | grep -v grep | grep mongod`.
+    ```

     If it's running, you'll see a process like this:
     ```bash
     ......... /usr/local/opt/mongodb-community/bin/mongod --config /usr/local/etc/mongod.conf
     ```